caidicaidi123/assignment-healthcheck/README.md

 # Assignment-Healthcheck

 ## Frontend (React)
-* If new website dose not appear, refresh the page.
-There will be some delay as the response time of the website is long
 1. Navigate to /frontend
 2. npm install
 3. npm start
 The app is running at http://localhost:8080
+Refresh the page if new website does not appear, since some website has relatively long response time .

 ## Backend (Go)
 1. Navigate to /backend